 What Is Brown Fat?

 Those who live in colder regions, studies have suggested, actually tend to have more active brown fat than people who live in hotter regions.
-Leaner people, when compared to heavier people, and children, when compared to adults, have also been shown to have more active brown fat activity; this suggests that even in those without a lot of insulating white fat, if there is a healthy amount of brown fat, the body can still burn that brown fat for energy and warmth.
+Leaner people, when compared to heavier people, and children, when compared to adults, have also been shown to have more active brown fat activity; this suggests that even in those without a lot of insulating white fat if there is a healthy amount of brown fat, the body can still burn it for energy and warmth.

 What Is White Fat?

 White fat is that stuff we don’t like that gets stored in our bellies, thighs, bottoms, and other areas.
 If you suffer from weight gain or obesity, it’s the white fat that’s the problem.
 This fat is linked to many health conditions and diseases, such as heart disease, metabolic syndrome, diabetes, and so on.
 So if you are currently experiencing some New Year’s weight loss and your pants are starting to get a bit looser, it’s that white fat that’s burning off.

 So while we might have to work at it to keep the white fat off, we also have to work at it to keep the brown fat active.
 It’s important to note, whether we have a weight issue or not, that we all have much more white fat than brown and that both store energy and release hormones that are important and beneficial.
 Brown fat also releases an important lipokine hormone…

 Lipokine hormones tame inflammation, improve the response of cells to insulin, and enhance the metabolism of lipids, which decreases the risk of metabolic syndrome (i.e., high blood pressure, obesity, hyperlipidemia, and so on).
 To communicate with organs and balance metabolism, our fat tissue, which stores lipids, uses circulating lipokines (aka “lipid chaperones”).
 So metabolism is regulated by hormones secreted by our fat.